What Triggers ME?

 Dr Charles Shepherd, Hon.
-Medical Adviser to the ME Association, talks about the possible triggers of M.E. – in particular the role of infection – and likely perpetuating factors, in a short video that was made by ME/CVS Vereniging.
+Medical Adviser to the ME Association, talks about the common factors that are believed to predispose, precipitate and perpetuate ME/CFS, in a short video that was made by ME/CVS Vereniging.

 Free copy available for health professionals!